ds-102/sp25/syllabus.md

 ### Homeworks
 {:.no_toc}
 Homework assignments are released every other week on Fridays and due two Fridays after.
 These assignments are designed to help students develop an in-depth understanding of both the theoretical and practical aspects of ideas presented in lectures.
-They contain both math and coding tasks.
+They contain both math and coding tasks, as well as critical reflection questions that require you to explain your answers and put them into context.

 - All homeworks must be submitted to Gradescope by their posted deadlines.
 - Each assignment will include detailed instructions on how to submit your work for grading.
 It is the student’s responsibility to read these carefully and ensure that their work is submitted correctly.
 Assignment accommodations will not be granted in cases where students have mis-submitted their work (for example, by submitting to the wrong portal, submitting only part of an assignment, or forgetting to select pages).